AnaghSharma/anaghsharma.github.io/_posts/2018-06-20-state-of-stateful-ui.md

 ![a simple state machine]({{ site.url }}/assets/images/posts/sosui-1.jpg){: .slb }

 <br>
-[The app](https://github.com/AnaghSharma/Carol){:target="_blank"}{:.active} for which I was trying to implement all this is a menu bar app for macOS which identifies the song currently playing and fetches its lyrics.
+[The app](https://github.com/AnaghSharma/Carol){:target="_blank" aria-label="View Carol on GitHub"}{:.active .font-medium} for which I was trying to implement all this is a menu bar app for macOS which identifies the song currently playing and fetches its lyrics.
 The moment you click on the menu bar icon, a popover opens and the first state is the idle state which swiftly transitions to loading state.
 Depending on the current player (iTunes & Spotify) state, app hits the lyrics API if a song is playing.
 If nothing is playing, the empty state is loaded.
 If the API returns success, the content state is loaded else the error state is loaded.

 <br>
 ###### **IMPLEMENTING THE STATE MACHINE**